Treating Sever’s Disease

 Overall, our sock has the capacity to elevate, compress and alleviate heel symptoms particularly in active children who suffer from sever’s disease.
 This treatment method would be recommended in addition to regularly icing, resting and stretching; in conjunction with wearing comfortable, well fitted shoes as prescribed by your allied health professional.

-For more information on our Plantar Fasciitis Sock call us on 1300 866 275 to book an appointment in one of our clinics or view our online shop.
+For more information on the oapl Plantar Fasciitis Sock call us on 1300 866 275 to book an appointment, or view our online shop.